myty/AndcultureCode.JavaScript.Website/src/pages/blog/designing-an-identity-its-not-just-a-logo.md

   image: /img/header_default_light_4.jpg
   description: "blog header"
 seo:
-  metaTitle: "designing an identity: it's not ""just"" a logo | andculture"
+  metaTitle: "designing an identity: it's not \"just\" a logo | andculture"
   metaDescription: A company's brand identity doesn't just happen.
 It is a complex and intense process that demands both designer and client commit to open communication.
   socialShareCopy: A company's brand identity doesn't just happen.
 It is a complex and intense process that demands both designer and client commit to open communication.
 category: "Design/UX"